 Some plants produce very lightweight pollen which is easily dispersed by the wind.
 The pollen from these plants (trees, grasses, and weeds) is the most common causes of pollen allergies.
 Trees pollinate in the late winter and spring, and grasses pollinate in the late spring and summer.
 Ragweed and other weeds tend to pollinate in the late summer and in the fall.
-Did you know that ragweed causes 75 percent of all pollen allergies?
+Ragweed is the cause of 75 percent of all pollen allergies.

 When the plants release their pollen, millions of pollen spores become airborne.
 It covers every outdoor surface and clings to your clothes, skin, and hair.
-When pollen is inhaled, your body forms mucus around the particles and transports them down your throat, and later to be swallowed up or coughed out.
+When pollen is inhaled, your body forms mucus around the particles and transports them down your throat to be swallowed up or coughed out.

 Many allergy-prone people react with sneezing, nasal congestion, and irritated eyes and throat.
 These reactions are due to your body’s histamine production, which dilates small blood vessels in the nose and makes the nasal passages swell and feel congested.

-Seasonal allergy symptoms can become chronic and even turn into asthma.
-Symptoms of sneezing and irritated eyes and throat can become a serious respiratory disease with coughing, wheezing and difficulty breathing.
-It can cause bronchial passages to constrict, produce too much mucus, and irritate the bronchial tubes leading to infection.
-Immediate medical attention is needed when the above “hay fever” symptoms include difficulty breathing or a fever results.
+Seasonal allergy symptoms can become chronic and even turn into more serious respiratory diseases like asthma.
+Annoying symptoms of sneezing and irritated eyes and throat can become serious coughing, wheezing with difficulty breathing.
+Seasonal allergies cause bronchial passages to constrict, produce too much mucus, and irritate the bronchial tubes leading to infection.
+If you find it difficult to breathe or develop a fever, seek immediate medical attention.

 How Can You Protect Yourself Against Pollen Exposure?